Fiat Chrysler Australia: Establishment

 In 1957, Chrysler Australia consolidated each of the badge-engineered marques in one car—the Chrysler Royal.
 This was a facelifted version of the 1954 Plymouth that continued in production until 1963.
 The Royal was an automotive curiosity.
 Starting life as a side-valve 6-cylinder manual, with 3-speed manual column gearchange, it was progressively modified, with the addition of US sourced engineering features such as power steering, the push button "Powerflite" automatic transmission and an OHV V8.
 On the styling front US "Forward Look" style tailfins were grafted on the rear of the car, while the front end gained dual (vertically stacked) headlights.
 These changes failed to arrest the slide in sales, as General Motors-Holden came to dominate the Australian market, and the Royal was viewed as being outmoded and expensive.
 Production ceased in 1963.

-The saving grace for Chrysler at this time was the French Simca Aronde—a popular 4-cylinder compact car which Chrysler Australia assembled from CKD kits at their Forestville factory.
+The saving grace for Chrysler at this time was the French Simca Aronde—a popular 4-cylinder compact car which Chrysler Australia assembled from CKD kits at its Forestville factory.
 Local engineers developed an Aronde station wagon unique to Australia, with a then-novel wind-down rear window and tailgate.
 (Chrysler USA had acquired an interest in Simca in 1958, the basis for sourcing of this car).
 The assembly and marketing of Simca Aronde and Vedette models by Chrysler Australia was announced on 1 July 1959.

-In both 1958 and 1959 Chrysler Australia released Plymouth Belvedere, Dodge Custom Royal and DeSoto Firesweep models which were imported from the US in CKD form and assembled at Chrysler's Adelaide facilities.
+In both 1958 and 1959, Chrysler Australia released Plymouth Belvedere, Dodge Custom Royal and DeSoto Firesweep models which were imported from the US in CKD form and assembled at Chrysler's Adelaide facilities.
 The Plymouth was fitted with a 318-cubic-inch V8 engine and the Dodge and de Soto models featured a 361-cubic-inch V8.
 Assembly of the three models was discontinued in 1960 and they were replaced by a single model, the Dodge Phoenix, which was produced by Chrysler Australia through to 1973.

-In 1964 Chrysler opened its Tonsley Park assembly plant located in the Adelaide suburb of Clovelly Park.
+In 1964, Chrysler opened its Tonsley Park assembly plant located in the Adelaide suburb of Clovelly Park.
 An engine manufacturing plant was opened at Lonsdale in November 1967.
 These new factories replaced facilities at Keswick, Mile End and Finsbury.
-During this time, Chrysler Australia established its position as the third of the "Big 3" Australian motor manufacturers behind General Motors-Holden and Ford Australia.
+During this time, Chrysler Australia established its position as the third of the "Big 3" Australian motor manufacturers behind Holden and Ford Australia.